 Multi cluster setup with istio

 As everyone knows istio is a great service mesh.
-The power that it adds to kubernetes make it where I would never even consider running k8 again without it.
+The power that it adds to kubernetes makes it where I would never even consider running k8s again without it.

 It is becoming more and more common to run multiple kubernetes clusters though.
-How do we connect istio together where all cluster can talk to each other ?
+How do we connect them together ?
 This post has you covered.

 Creating the certificates.

 mTLS is almost a default now in istio ( not really, but you show seriously enable it ).
-It’s important that istio shares the same CA certificates with all other installed clusters with istio.
-This will make the encryption between clusters happy when we set this all up.
+It’s important that istio shares the same CA certificates with all other clusters that we will connect.
+This will make the encryption between clusters happy when we set it all up.

 openssl req -newkey rsa:2048 -nodes -keyout root-key.pem -x509 -days 36500 -out root-cert.pem openssl genrsa -out ca-key.pem 2048openssl req -new -key ca-key.pem -out ca-cert.csr -sha256openssl x509 -req -days 36500 -in ca-cert.csr -sha256 -CA root-cert.pem -CAkey root-key.pem -CAcreateserial -out ca-cert.pem -extensions v3_reqcp ca-cert.pem cert-chain.pem

-Upload the cert to kubernetes in all clusters before we even install istio
+Upload our certs to kubernetes in all clusters before we even install istio

 kubectl create secret generic cacerts -n istio-system \